ashu1234567/SharePoint-GetLargeNumberofDataFromList/README.md

-# SharePoint-GetLargeNumberofDataFromList
-Repository for SharePoint solution where one can pull large amount of data from SharePoint list to show on page or webpart.
+# SharePoint-Get large number(around 100000) of items from list and show these using Jquery data table

-Here you will find sample approach and code for getting large amount of data from list and showing on page.
-For the demo we are getting 100,000 data and showing these in table format using Jquery data table.
+Here you will find sample approach and code for getting large amount of data(around 100000) from list and showing on page in just 5 seconds

 You can also watch this video on using this link...